 National Bourbon Day commemorates America's Native Spirit every year on June 14.
 The drink, made with corn, limestone, white oak, and fire, was first made in the United States in the 18th century.
+The day also celebrates the global success of Bourbon whose international markets include Japan, Canada and The UK.

 Bourbon is an American whiskey that is made from corn and aged in a barrel.
 The science of distilling was brought to America, more precisely to the territories that are now Kentucky and Virginia, by Scottish and Scots-Irish settlers.